timothyhutz/automation-python/aws-lambda/github-privacy-inspector-README.md

 }

-Here is the reposone you should get which should be a 200, True means it is private..
+Here is the repose you should get which should be a 200, True means it is private..

 {

 	"REPO NAME": true,
 	"REPO NAME": true,
-	"REPO NAME": true,
+	"REPO NAME": true

 }